roberto-manzano-learning/knex-and-bookshelf-demo/README.md

 ## To install locally

-- create a MySQL database using CLI or Workbench
+1. create a MySQL database for this project

+   - Using CLI: `mysql -u host -p`, enter password, then `CREATE DATABASE dbname;`, then `exit`
+   - You can also use SQL Workbench or other visualizer tool

-- `npm install`
+2. `npm install`
-- edit `knexfile.js`, replacing host, database, user, and password properties as needed
+3. edit `knexfile.js`, replacing host, database, user, and password properties as needed

 ## To run locally